 - (1) Participation in an examination requires prior admission to the examination.
 Students are to request their admission to examinations within the registration period determined by the examination board using the electronic registration/withdrawal system provided by the Office of Student and Examination Services.
 In exceptional cases, students may alternatively submit a written registration request to the Office of Student and Examination Services.
-Students are to verify that their registration was properly recorded by checking the electronic examination management system. - (2) Only individuals who are enrolled at Technische Hochschule K\u00f6ln (University of Applied Sciences) as students or auditors in accordance with \u00a7 52 (1) and (2) of the North Rhine-Westphalia Higher Education Act can register for examinations. - (3) Students may be required to have passed preliminary assessments, lab courses, partial exams or coursework throughout the semester or other module examinations in order to be admitted to a module examination; see § 24 and the study plan (annex 1 a/b/c) for details. - (4) The selection of required electives (Wahlpflichtmodule) in which the student intends to take examinations and that is listed in the registration request becomes binding with the registration.
-For all other matters, the regulations set down in subsection 6 apply. - (5) For oral examinations, a statement whether the student objects to the presence of students of the same program as audience during the examination is to be submitted along with the registration request, or by a separate deadline set by the examination board. - (6) Students may revoke their registration for a module examination using the electronic registration/deregistration system provided by the Office of Student and Examination Services or, in exceptional cases, in writing with the Office of Student and Examination Services up until one week prior to the set examination date.
+Students are to verify that their registration was properly recorded by checking the electronic examination management system. - (2) Only individuals who are enrolled at Technische Hochschule Köln as students or auditors in accordance with § 52 (1) and (2) of the North Rhine-Westphalia Higher Education Act can register for examinations. - (3) Students may be required to have passed preliminary assessments, lab courses, partial exams or coursework throughout the semester or other module examinations in order to be admitted to a module examination; see § 24 and the study plan (annex 1) for details. - (4) For oral examinations, a statement whether the student objects to the presence of students of the same program as audience during the examination is to be submitted along with the registration request, or by a separate deadline set by the examination board. - (5) Students may revoke their registration for a module examination using the electronic registration/deregistration system provided by the Office of Student and Examination Services or, in exceptional cases, in writing with the Office of Student and Examination Services up until one week prior to the set examination date.
 By doing so, students will not lose an examination attempt.
 If a student withdraws from their first attempt to pass an examination, the selection of a required elective as per subsection 4 is no longer binding.

-(7) Admission is denied if
+(6) Admission is denied if

-- a) the requirements stated in subsections 1 to 4 are not met, or - b) the student fails to submit all documents and does not submit missing documents by the date set by the examination board, or - c) the student has irreversibly failed (i.e. failed with no option to repeat), within the jurisdiction of the German constitution, - a Master's or other final examination in the same program or - a comparable examination in a program whose content has strong similarities to that of the program described in these examination regulations.
+- a) the requirements stated in subsections 1 to 4 are not met, or - b) the student fails to submit all documents and does not submit missing documents by the date set by the examination board, or - c) the student has irreversibly failed (i.e. failed with no option to repeat), within the jurisdiction of the German constitution, - permanently failed a Master's or other final examination in the same program or - a comparable examination in a program whose content has strong similarities to that of the program described in these examination regulations.